Oakleaf Bearers

-Oakleaf Bearers, or The Battle for Skandia in the United States, is the fourth novel in the Ranger's Apprentice book series, which was written by Australian author John Flanagan.
+Oakleaf Bearers, or The Battle for Skandia in the United States, is a 2006 fantasy novel by Australian author John Flanagan.
+It is the fourth novel in the Ranger's Apprentice book series.
 Its story continues from where the previous book, The Icebound Land, ended.

-This book was a finalist for the 2006 Aurealis Award for Best Children's Novel.
 The book continues to track Will on his adventures and includes such characters as Halt, his mentor, and Horace, his best friend.

+This book was a finalist for the 2007 Aurealis Award for Best Children's Novel.